For a full explanation of vacation leave practices see HR Policy 4-200: Leave Practices- K

 Employees must request approval to use accrued vacation from their supervisor prior to scheduling.

-No more than 40 days (320 hours) of unused accrued vacation will be carried from one year to the succeeding year
+No more than 40 days (320 hours) of unused accrued vacation will be carried from one year to the succeeding year.
+Any unused hours over 320 will be forefeited.

 When an employee transfers from one agency to another, accrued vacation will be transferred to the new agency.